 - 5. The Issuer may at any time convene a meeting.
 A meeting shall be convened by the Issuer upon the request in writing of Noteholders holding at least 10% in principal amount of the Notes for the time being outstanding.
-Every meeting shall be held at a time and place approved by the Agent. - 6.
+Every meeting shall be held at a time and place approved by the Agent, it being understood that meetings can be held by way of conference call or by use of a videoconference platform. - 6.
 Convening notices for meetings of Noteholders shall be given to the Noteholders in accordance with Condition 13 (Notices) not less than fifteen days prior to the relevant meeting.
-The notice shall specify the day, time and place of the meeting and the nature of the resolutions to be proposed and shall explain how Noteholders may appoint proxies or representatives obtain Voting Certificates and use Block Voting Instructions and the details of the time limits applicable.
+The notice shall specify the day, time and place of the meeting (or, if relevant, the applicable dial-in details when the meeting will be held by way of conference call or by use of a videoconference platform) and the nature of the resolutions to be proposed and shall explain how Noteholders may appoint proxies or representatives obtain Voting Certificates and use Block Voting Instructions and the details of the time limits applicable.